alexfernandez/alexfernandez.github.io/2017/origins-language.md

 a conservative estimation for syllable variability might be:

 * Increasing to 20 consonants and 9 vowels for structure 𝛫𝛢𝛫 yields 3600 combinations.
-* New syllable structures 𝛫𝛫𝛢𝛫 or 𝛫𝛢𝛫𝛫 yield 5184 combinations.
+* New syllable structures 𝛫𝛫𝛢𝛫 or 𝛫𝛢𝛫𝛫 yield 5184 combinations each.
 * Adding four tones per vowel for structure 𝛫𝛢𝛫 yield 1728 combinations.

-Of course many of these innovations may have been used in conjunction for even greater vocabularies.
+Of course many of these innovations may have been used in conjunction to achieve even greater vocabularies.

 ### Polysyllables